Sales & Marketing Alignment Best Practices

 Why it matters: Teams without structured communication lose 25% to 30% of pipeline due to coordination failures.

-How to implement: Weekly 30-minute pipeline reviews (lead quality, conversion rates, deal progression) and monthly 60-minute sessions (campaign performance, sales feedback, process improvements).
-Use shared agendas with data-driven talking points.
+How to implement: Weekly 30-minute pipeline reviews cover lead quality, conversion rates, and deal progression.
+Monthly 60-minute sessions address campaign performance, sales feedback, and process improvements, with shared agendas built around data-driven talking points rather than status updates.

 What it produces: Pipeline predictability improves by 40% to 45% and deal velocity increases 20% to 25%.